karimhassan-808/karimhassan-808/README.md

 ## 🚧 Building, Learning, Growing

-I believe in learning by doing—and I’m always working on something new.
-Whether it’s diving into AI for healthcare, reverse-engineering a sensor module, or exploring 3D medical imaging, I love turning complex ideas into working code.
+I believe in learning by doing—and I’m always building, experimenting, and exploring.
+Whether it's developing ideas from scratch or diving into unfamiliar challenges, I thrive on turning concepts into reality through code and creativity.

-I’m constantly leveling up:
+I'm constantly growing by:
-- Learning new stacks on the fly
+- Adapting to new tools and technologies
-- Tackling real-world problems with code
+- Tackling meaningful, real-world problems
-- Merging creativity with technical depth
+- Combining curiosity with a drive for technical excellence

 ---